SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # Analysis drawn on the effectiveness of each of the test classes

+### Analysis of the Effectiveness of Each Test Class

+In this analysis, we evaluate how well each test class works by examining its coverage, strength, and ability to detect faults, including how effectively it handles edge cases.
+Here's what we found:

+**DatautilitiesTest**

+1. **Test Coverage**:
+   **DatautilitiesTest** does a solid job of covering essential functions like data parsing, transformation, and validation.
+It performs well for standard scenarios, but there’s room to expand coverage.
+Specifically, we need to test edge cases such as null values, empty datasets, or extremely large inputs to fully stress the utility functions.

+2. **Test Strength**:
+   The test strength in **DatautilitiesTest** is strong, but it's not comprehensive.
+While the test cases handle typical scenarios effectively, we should add more tests for edge conditions.
+For example, we could include tests for large input data and corner cases that could cause unexpected behavior.

+3. **Mutant Killing**:
+   **DatautilitiesTest** performs well in killing mutants, but we’ve identified equivalent mutants that don’t actually change the program’s behavior.
+These mutants weren’t detected because they behave exactly like the original code.
+By refining our test cases and focusing on non-obvious scenarios, we can improve the accuracy of our mutation testing.

+**RangeTest**

+1. **Test Coverage**:
+   **RangeTest** excels in checking that values are within the correct ranges and handling boundary conditions.
+However, it needs further testing of edge cases, such as values at the boundaries of ranges or testing non-integer values.
+We also recommend including more complex range scenarios to ensure full coverage.

+2. **Test Strength**:
+   The test strength in **RangeTest** is good for typical range checks but lacks testing for more complicated cases.
+We should test with different data types (like floats or negative numbers) and explore more edge cases to strengthen the overall test suite.

+3. **Mutant Killing**:
+   **RangeTest** kills many mutants, but we still found several equivalent mutants that were not eliminated.
+These mutants did not change the program’s behavior, so they should have been caught.
+Improving the tests to better handle subtle changes in logic, especially around boundaries, will reduce the number of equivalent mutants and provide a more accurate mutation score.

+### Effectiveness Summary

+- **DatautilitiesTest**: It does a great job testing standard cases, but we need to enhance coverage by adding more edge cases.
+Reducing equivalent mutants will improve the reliability of the mutation score.

+- **RangeTest**: It’s effective at testing ranges, but we should include more edge cases and handle a wider variety of data types.
+Fine-tuning the tests to catch equivalent mutants will make it more effective.

+Both test classes are effective, but there is definite room for improvement.
+By expanding coverage to include more edge cases and addressing equivalent mutants, we can ensure the tests are both thorough and precise, providing an accurate reflection of our test suite's effectiveness.

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+### Effect of Equivalent Mutants on Mutation Score Accuracy

+In our exercises, we introduced mutants (small changes) in the code to check how well **DatautilitiesTest** and **RangeTest** identified faults.
+The mutation score indicated how many mutants were killed by the tests, reflecting the effectiveness of our test suites.
+However, **equivalent mutants** impacted the score because they didn’t change the program’s behavior, despite being syntactically different.
+These mutants weren't killed by the tests since they acted the same way as the original code.

+The presence of equivalent mutants in the tests lowered the accuracy of the mutation score.
+They increased the number of "live" mutants, making it seem like the test suites weren’t as effective as they really were.
+This gave an inaccurate view of the test suites’ quality.

+**Detecting Equivalent Mutants**

+Throughout the exercise, we focused on detecting equivalent mutants to make sure the mutation score was an accurate reflection of the test effectiveness.
+This involved identifying mutants that, even though they changed the code, didn’t affect the program’s behavior.

+**For DatautilitiesTest**:

+1. **Test Input Analysis**: We found equivalent mutants when small changes in how data was processed didn’t affect the final result.
+For example, changing the order of independent operations in a data utility function didn’t alter the outcome, which created an equivalent mutant.

+2. **Static Analysis**: Using **data-flow analysis**, we identified mutants that altered variables in ways that didn’t change the program’s behavior.
+Even if a mutant changed a variable’s value, if that variable didn’t affect the output, it was equivalent.

+3. **Test Execution**: Running the tests on the mutated code helped us spot equivalent mutants.
+For example, changing operations that didn’t affect the result (like adding a value to a constant in a non-relevant part of the code) led to the same output, indicating an equivalent mutant.

+**For RangeTest**:

+1. **Boundary Analysis**: In tests for validating ranges, equivalent mutants showed up when small changes to boundary conditions didn’t affect the result.
+For example, switching a comparison operator (`>=` to `>`) created an equivalent mutant if the test still covered all the necessary boundaries.

+2. **Logic Simplification**: We found equivalent mutants when simplifying conditions or operators without changing the logic.
+For instance, changing `if (x <= 10)` to `if (x < 11)` didn’t alter the logic, but it created an equivalent mutant.

+3. **Test Suite Refinement**: We detected equivalent mutants in RangeTest by identifying redundant tests.
+Mutants that reordered conditions or simplified logic without changing the behavior of the program were equivalent.
+To avoid this, the test suite should focus on key test cases that cover various scenarios, instead of repeating the same logic in different ways.

+We handled the equivalent mutants to ensure the mutation score was accurate.
+In both **DatautilitiesTest** and **RangeTest**, detecting these mutants required careful analysis, running the tests, and understanding the logic behind the code.
+By finding and dealing with equivalent mutants, we made sure the mutation score truly reflected the quality of our test suites.

 # A discussion of what could have been done to improve the mutation score of the test suites